"There is only one defense -- a defense compounded of eternal vigilance, sound policies, and high courage"

 John Foster Dulles graduated from Princeton, studied law at George Washington University, and was an Army Major in WWI.

-He was elected a U.S. Senator and was appointed by President Wilson as legal counsel to the U.S. delegation at the 1918 Versailles Peace Conference.
+He was elected a U.S. Senator and appointed by President Wilson as legal counsel to the U.S. delegation at the 1918 Versailles Peace Conference.

 John Foster Dulles was foreign policy adviser to New York Governor Thomas Dewey in his campaigns for President in 1944 and 1948.